painpita/management-vue-plugin-sample/packages/PS_ShopifyImageSelector/README.md

-# PS_ShopifyImageSelector
+# ShopifyImageSelector

 [日本語](README.ja.md)

-Frontend code for PS_ShopifyImageSelector - A component to select images from Shopify products.
+Frontend code for ShopifyImageSelector - A component to select images from Shopify products.

 ## Prerequisites